hydrogenbond007/solana-fellowship/program-guide/program-details.md

 Candidate selection will take the following things into account.
 - Your application and areas of interest
 - Your history of open source contributions
-- Your existing contributions to the Ethereum ecosystem
-- Relevant prior work experience
-We will be prioritizing candidates which have something that we consider a strong signal of both interest and ability.
+- The drive to build on solana

-*There are life situations which may result in a capable candidate not being able to easily demonstrate their ability.
+### *There are life situations which may result in a capable candidate not being able to easily demonstrate their ability.
 An example would be a long career in private industry working in a closed-source environment.
 If this is your situation, you are encouraged to explain your situation and make as compelling a case as possible for why you should be considered.*

-## How it will work

-Applications will open at the beginning of September and remain open for two weeks, closing on September 16th.

-The program will formally run for 4 months, from October through January.
-This gives us the opportunity to organize physical meetups at Ethereum conferences like [Devcon](https://devcon.org) and [EthDenver](https://www.ethdenver.com).

-Timeline of the 4 month program will follow these stages:

 ### Phase One
 - Initial meeting with individual participants, interviewing and providing program orientation.